Check out previous installments here, here and here.

 Dean: “I missed Ma Vie de Courgette when it was in cinemas, but thanks to our pals over at Channel 4, proprietors of the best streaming service in the UK and Ireland, I caught it earlier this year and fell in love immediately.
 If the first ten minutes of Up is the greatest love story of all time, then the first ten minutes of Ma Vie de Courgette is the saddest tale ever told.
 Icare, a young Swiss boy, is taken into state care after he accidentally kills his alcoholic mother while resisting a drunken attack.
 At the home, he asks to be called Courgette, his mother’s pet name for him.
 He is initially bullied and later befriended by an older kid, Simon, and gradually adapts to his new life.
 Then Camille comes to the home and it’s love at first sight.

-I love the jerkiness typical of stop-motion animation – I often find the ‘limitations’ or ‘flaws’ of a medium are its most beautiful aspects – but I was really impressed and delighted by the fluidity of Ma Vie de Courgette’s animation.
+I love the jerkiness typical of stop-motion animation – the ‘limitations’ or ‘flaws’ of a medium are often its most beautiful aspects – but I was really impressed and delighted by the fluidity of Ma Vie de Courgette’s animation.
 It’s not just the smoothness of the motion, but how much the animators clearly took advantage of the extra frames.
 All the characters are really expressive and the world feels both lived-in and alive.
 The colours are rich and warm, the aesthetic is sweetly storybook and there’s a running gag about the kids thinking that babies come from ‘exploding willies’ that just gets funnier as it goes along.
 It’s such a lovely, delightful, charming film, it warms my heart just to think about it.”